 A shared workstation laboratory is a key ingredient to quantitative research in the social sciences.
 Most prospective new faculty in quantitative social science see access to such a facility as a clear marker of the university's ability to support their research.
 The best analogue is the way in which prospective faculty in many physical and biological sciences must judge the university on its ability to provide an adequate laboratory.
-The social sciences at UC Davis greatly lag the social sciences at peer universities in their access to such facilities.
+The social sciences at UC Davis greatly lag the social sciences at peer universities in their access to such facilities (see Appendix ?? below).

 A major advance for social science computing at UC Davis was the establishment by the Social Sciences Data Service (SSDS) in 1989 of a laboratory to serve three departments: Economics, Political Science and Sociology.
 It runs Unix workstations, supported by two full-time staff.
+It is jointly financed by the Institute of Governmental Affairs, the Provost's Office, the Office of Research, and L&S Deans' budget, with hardware partly funded by equipment grants from the NSF.
 The SSDS laboratory is a success.
 The Department of Agriculture and Resource Economics and the Graduate School of Management also have such laboratories.
 The challenge is to extend similar support to the other social science departments.

 We recommend that all social science departments have access to shared workstation computers.
 The departments not currently covered include Psychology, Anthropology, Human and Community Development and Environmental Science and Policy.
 Although needs are not uniform, by a simple head count, over half of social science faculty lack access to such a facility.

 Given the nature of the funding mechanisms, computing needs will not be met directly out of this Initiative.
 The Committee nevertheless strongly advocates that SSDS be taken seriously as a model for future computing services for the social sciences.
 The PACSS report proposed expansion of the Social Science Computing Service to serve all social science departments, leaving open the question of where SSDS would fit in.
-We propose as an alternative that consideration also be given to creation of additional SSDSlike units.
-This has the attractions of providing less highly-centralized computing and greater flexibility in meeting the variety of demands across disciplines within the social sciences, making it easier for departments to better coordinate their own in-house laboratories to choose the optimal mix of PC's and workstations for their faculties.
+We propose as an alternative that consideration also be given to creation of additional SSDS-like units.
+This has the attractions of providing less highly-centralized computing, greater flexibility in meeting the variety of demands across disciplines within the social sciences, making it easier for departments to better coordinate their own in-house laboratories to choose the optimal mix of PC's and workstations for their faculties.